NidhitheCoder/brad-js/Head_First_JS/Chapter_13/read.md

 - syntax:
   {constructorName}.prototype.{methodName/propertyName} = {value};

+- Putting propertiesin a prototype can reduce runtime code duplication in object.
+- To override properties in the prototype, simply add the property to an instance.

 ###

 - We can call a constructor inside another constructor using call method

   eg: funciton ShowDog(name,breed,weight,handler) {
   Dog.call(this,name,breed,weight);
   this.handler = handler;